ghostx31/ash-os/README.md

 - `shadow`: Define passwords user to be used in the live environment.

 ### Installing and building the ISO locally
-- On Arch Linux, install the `archiso` and `just` packages.
-Additionally, install `qemu-desktop` and `edk2-ovmf` packages if you plan on trying to run the built ISO with the `just run` command.
+- To install the dependencies required to build and run the ISO, install the `just` package and run `just install`.
 - From the root of the directory, run the command: `just build`
 - The built ISO is created in the `out/` directory in the root of the build directory.
 - To run the built ISO, run the command: `just run`.